JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

    └── 🍒 sha256:c67b16667b9e1e9dd520b654d93ace750a05169494636b2581079f827e4259c6
 ```

 Not bad!
-In addition to a signature and SBOM, there are 4 additional attestations available for this image that we could
+In addition to a signature and SBOM, there are 4 other attestations available for this image that we could use
-use to evaluate and make policy decisions about whether or not we're comfortable using it in our environment.
+to evaluate and make policy decisions about whether or not we're comfortable using it in our environment.

 ## Container image components